 When it comes to cancer, some breeds of dogs face a higher risk of developing the disease than others.
 Among purebred dogs, there are certain breeds that have predispositions for specific forms of cancer.
-Our Long Island veterinary oncologist shares a few of the breeds with an increased risk of developing cancer.
+Our Long Island veterinary team shares a few of the breeds with an increased risk of developing cancer.

 Dog Breeds & Cancer Risks